 - Prof. Maciej T. Małecki – Chair of the Metabolic Diseases Department and Clinic.
 His scientific interests revolve around problems associated with diabetes, particularly its monogenic forms, and metabolic diseases.
 He is a co-discoverer of one of the genes responsible for the MODY forms of diabetes.
 His papers have been published in the journal Nature Genetics, the New England Journal of Medicine, the journal Diabetes Care, and other recognised scientific periodicals.
 His works have been cited approximately 3,500 times.

-of a minimally invasive procedure for transcutaneous access to the hearts of patients with cardiovascular diseases, as well as developing and implementing (as a part of the European EuroNet-PHL-C1 network) the first international programme for the treatment of the classic form of cancer, known as Hodgkin's lymphoma, in children and adolescents.
+One of the greatest achievements of the Medical Faculty is the development of a minimally invasive procedure for transcutaneous access to the hearts of patients with cardiovascular diseases, as well as developing and implementing (as a part of the European EuroNet-PHL-C1 network) the first international programme for the treatment of the classic form of cancer, known as Hodgkin's lymphoma, in children and adolescents.

 The Faculty conducts studies that have detected new angiotensin metabolites, including angiotensin-(1-7), which has physiologically and pharmacologically proven vessel-dilating effects.
 This discovery is a breakthrough in the understanding of many diseases, including the pathogenesis and treatment of hypertension and atherosclerosis.